MarkellRichards/content_creator_ai_series/part_5/k8s/postgres/README.md

   cnpg/cloudnative-pg
 ```

 With the operator installed within our cluster we can now setup our database cluster.
-Following CloudNative PG recommendations, we will dedicate a single PostgresSQL cluster to a single database, entirely managed by a single microservice applicaiton.
-Per CNPG FAQ, reserving a PostgreSQL instance to a single microserivce owned database enhances:
+Following CloudNative PG recommendations, we will dedicate a single PostgresSQL cluster to a single database, entirely managed by a single microservice application.
+Per CNPG FAQ, reserving a PostgreSQL instance to a single microservice owned database enhances:

 - Resource management: each database instance CPU and memory can be constrained with alignment to resource management policies at the pod level.
 - Physical continuous backup and Point-In-Time-Recovery(PITR)
-- Applicaiton updates: without impacting other datbase owners
+- Application updates: without impacting other database owners
 - database updates: each application can decide which version of PostgreSQL version to use, independently, and when to upgrade.

 ## Create database cluster